 All patients are required to pay a €1 flat out-of-pocket charge for a doctor’s appointment or laboratory test (not exceeding 4 € per practitioner or laboratory per day.
 There is also a 0.50 € flat charge per paramedical procedure and prescribed item of medicine, and a 2 € charge for medical transportation (excluding emergency transportation arranged by the emergency response service Samu).
 Such charges may not exceed 50 € per year; moreover, they are capped at 2 € per day for paramedical procedures and 4 € per day for medical transport.
 Patients under the age of 18 and pregnant women (receiving care covered by maternity insurance from the 6th month of pregnancy up to 12 days after delivery) are exempted from all of these out-of-pocket charges.

-Your reimbursement will be paid by one of the organizations that have been approved by the self-employed workers’ Social Security scheme.
+Your reimbursement will be paid by one of the organizations that have been approved by the self-employed workers' Social Security scheme.
 That is where you will need to submit your medical expense claim forms ("feuilles de soins").
+However, if you begin or change your line of self-employment in 2019, you will need to submit your forms to the local health insurance fund (CPAM) where you live.

 An approved organization ("organisme conventionné") is a mutual fund or a group of insurance companies that have signed an agreement with the self-employed workers’ Social Security scheme.
 Whichever approved organization you chose when you created your business, your reimbursement rates will be the same.

 The organization which has been approved by the self-employed workers’ Social Security scheme and chosen by the worker is in charge of paying these benefits.
+However, new self-employed workers (those beginning or changing their line of self-employment in 2019) are awarded daily benefits by the local CPAM where they reside.

 To be eligible to receive daily benefits, you must meet the following requirements: